This post is also available in: Français Deutsch

-Released in 2019, I was able to get the Ender5 Plus from Creality in test, which I’ve been using for almost 2 months now, the opportunity to make a feedback on this machine with which I had to do about 300 hours of printing during this period.
+Released in 2019, I was able to get the Ender5 Plus from Creality for testing, which I have now been using for almost 2 months, the opportunity to review this machine with which I had to do about 300 hours of printing during this period.

-For those who don’t know Creality, it’s a chinese company that manufactures 3D printers, they have extended their range during 2019 with many new products I was telling you about in this article, among these new products we find the Ender 5 plus (see details on the official website), which is a 3D printer in cubic format (it’s a Cartesian and not a CoreXY) with a large printing volume 350x350x400mm.
+For those who don’t know Creality, it’s a Chinese company that manufactures 3D printers, they have extended their range in 2019 with many new products that I talked about in this article, among these new products we find the Ender 5 plus (see details on the official website), which is a 3D printer with a cubic format (it’s a Cartesian and not a CoreXY) with a large printing volume 350x350x400mm.

-You may have already heard about the Ender 5, a 3D printer also in a cubic format, but smaller, so this “plus” version is its big sister, with some very interesting “plus” options.
+You may have already heard of the Ender 5, a 3D printer also in a cube format, but smaller, so this “plus” version is its big sister, with some very interesting “extra” options.

 Details of the beast:

-– BL Touch autoleveling sensor (none on Ender5)
+– BL Touch autoleveling sensor (none on the Ender5)

 – Touch screen